evanrinehart/hs-faq/README.md

 - To go from a fractional type to an integral type use one of `floor` `ceiling` `truncate` or `round`.
 - To go from a fractional type to another fractional type use `realToFrac`.

+## How do I convert a String to a ByteString?

+- Assuming you want a utf-8 encoding of the string, use `pack` from Data.Text to convert the String to Text then use `encodeUtf8` from Data.Text.Encoding.

+## How do I convert a ByteString to a String?

+- If the ByteString is known to be utf-8 encoded then use `decodeUtf8` and `unpack` to reverse the process described above.
+However for a large amount of text consider leaving the result as Text instead of unpacking it.
+- If the ByteString is known to only encode ASCII text, then an alternative to the above process is `map (chr . fromIntegral) .
+BS.unpack`.
+Again large amount of text, even ASCII text, should not be processed as a String.
+- If the ByteString is expected to encode text but the encoding is unknown then the function `detectEncoding` from package `charsetdetect` may be able to guess what it is.
+I'm not sure what the best package for dealing with legacy encodings is.
+- If the ByteString encodes non-textual data then don't convert it to a String.
+See the `binary` package for converting between ByteStrings and data types with a binary encoding.

 ## How do I catch exceptions or throw exceptions?